 Harajuku

-You won’t find too many affordable family friendly hotels in Harajuku though, and with Shibuya right around the corner, your best bet is to stay there and walk to Harajuku.
+You won’t find many affordable, family-friendly hotels in Harajuku, though.
+With Shibuya right around the corner, your best bet is to stay there and walk to Harajuku.

 Asakusa